-Biologists have long noted the appearance of design in living systems.
-As Richard Dawkins puts it, "Biology is the study of complicated things that appear to have been designed for a purpose."
-13 Neo-Darwinism maintains, however, that the appearance of design is illusory because the mechanism of natural selection acting on random variations (or genetic mutations) can account for the appearance of design in living organisms.
-The theory of intelligent design proposes the opposite, namely that the appearance of design in living organisms is best explained by the action of a designing intelligence.
+Plaintiffs have characterized intelligent design as "not just unscientific but inherently religious."
+(Plaintiffs' Brief Opposing Summary Judgment, at 37) But not only is the concept of design a widely acknowledged feature of modern biology, Darwinists themselves emphasize the centrality of design in the very definition of biology itself.
+As Richard Dawkins puts it, "Biology is the study of complicated things that appear to have been designed for a purpose."14 While neo-Darwinism maintains that the appearance of design is illusory because the mechanism of natural selection acting on random variations (or genetic mutations) can account for the appearance of design in living organisms, the theory of intelligent design proposes the opposite, namely that the appearance of design in living organisms is best explained by the action of a designing intelligence.
 Is design real or merely apparent?
-Courts have held that the Darwinian answer to this question ("Merely apparent") is a scientific proposition.
-14 But if it is, then the opposite answer ("Design is real") must also be a scientific proposition.
+Courts have held that the Darwinian answer to this question ("Merely apparent") is a scientific proposition.15 But if it is, then the opposite answer ("Design is real") must also be a scientific proposition.
 Thus, the theory of intelligent design and neo-Darwinism do not make two different kinds of claims (one scientific and the other religious), but rather they offer the two different answers to the very same question.